 Goodwill and Intangible Assets: Goodwill at December 31, 2013 and 2012 was \$1,823.9 million and \$1,816.9 million, respectively.
 Intangible assets at December 31, 2013 and 2012, net of accumulated amortization, were \$231.4 million and \$285.7 million, respectively.
 Goodwill and intangible assets with indefinite lives are not amortized, but are tested for impairment on an annual basis.
 We test goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis in the fourth quarter or more frequently if we believe indicators of impairment exist.
 Goodwill of a reporting unit is tested for impairment between annual tests if an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying amount.
 The performance of the impairment test involves a two-step process.
-The first step of the goodwill impairment test involves comparing the fair value of our reporting units using the discounted cash flow methodology.
+The first step of the goodwill impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
+We determine the fair value of our reporting units using the discounted cash flow methodology.
 The discounted cash flow methodology requires us to make key assumptions such as projected future cash flows, growth rates, terminal value and a weighted average cost of capital.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.